 Go Ice Skating on the Beach (Winter Only)

-If by chance you’re planning Pacific Coast Road Trip during the holiday season, consider ice skating at Hotel del Coronado.
+If by chance you’re planning a Pacific Coast Road Trip during the holiday season, consider ice skating at Hotel del Coronado.
 It’s perhaps one of the most unique experiences in California at this time of year.

 Second Stop: Malibu